A distinct breed of musicianship, creativity, & doggedness...

 Jack's roots are country, bluegrass, & rock.
 Over the years he's played in local bands including the Dale Oakley Band opening in venues featuring artists such as Tracy Lawrence as well as The Kentucky Headhunters.
 His fills & riffs add to the raw tone spontaneity and originality.

-Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver bass guitar.
-Now laying down rhythmic patterns and grooves with his special blend of meekness allowing the DOGS to maintain its own style and musical direction.
+Jeremy is a multi-talented musician who plays guitar, banjo, and now his newest endeaver... bass guitar.
+Laying down rhythmic patterns and grooves with his special blend of meekness allows the DOGS to maintain their own style and musical direction.